What’s a heuristic analysis, how do your run one and why on earth does it matter?

 It’s the most used method for evaluation, and I strongly suggest using those if you’re just getting started.
 You can really just count on these 10, and you’ll be good to go.
 You don’t have to use all the rest.

 Let’s review what his usability principles are.
 What I mean by that is that when he’s looking at a website, he’s evaluating each website or product page according to these principles, rules, and metrics.
+These usability principles form part of what’s called Nielsen’s heuristics.

 The page should always keep people informed about their status.
 You must always be able to tell as a user what’s happening.